 For I do not mean that others should be eased and you burdened;

-Paul does not ask the Corinthian church to give more or less than other churches.
-Each church should give according to their capacity.
+Paul did not ask the Corinthian church to give more or less than other churches.
+Each church should give according to its capacity.

 but by [out of] an equality,

 The principle for giving among churches is “equality.”
 The point is a mutual give and take.
-Paul did not one want church relieved and another hard-pressed because of their gift.
+Paul did not want one church relieved and another hard pressed because of their gift.
 The idea is not to rob Peter to pay Paul.
-The apostle does not suggest that the Corinthians give more than what they have.
-The thought is not equality of the amount, but equality an equal relief from the burden of want.
+The apostle did not suggest that the Corinthians should give more than what they had.
+The thought is not equality of the amount but equality in equal relief from the burden of want.
 The Bible nowhere teaches communism, although a few passages might lend themselves to that thought.
-A careful understanding of those passages teach otherwise.
+A careful understanding of those passages teaches otherwise.

 that now at this time

-The issue about which Paul speaks in this context does not cover all people of all times.
+The issue about which Paul spoke in this context does not cover all people of all times.
 Circumstances change.
 The principle is to be applied differently in different situations.

 your abundance may supply their lack,

 God calls upon the church with “abundance” to help churches that lack resources.
-This is the right juncture for the Corinthians to meet this need.
+This was the right juncture for the Corinthians to meet this need.

 that their abundance also may supply your lack

-There may come a time when the Corinthian church will need the help of the Jerusalem church.
-The shoe may be on the other foot one day.
+There could come a time when the Corinthian church would need the help of the Jerusalem church.
+The shoe, Paul was saying, might be on the other foot one day.

 —that there may be equality [fairness, equity].

 God does not place an unequal financial burden on those who give.
 The idea is not to put oneself in debt by giving to the poor.
-“Equality” is not economic as in Marxist social justice, but a balancing of resources among churches.
-The “equality” here is not in everything, but in times of urgent need, there is a need for other churches to share the burden of churches who lack.
+“Equality” is not economic, as in Marxist social justice, but a balancing of resources among churches.
+The “equality” here is not referring to everything but, in times of urgent need, other churches should share the burden of churches who lack.
 The determination is to be made based on need.

 As it is written,

 This verse cites Exodus 16:18.
-This is a reference to how God sufficiently supplied the needs of Israel with manna during the wilderness.
+This is a reference to how God sufficiently supplied the needs of Israel with manna in the wilderness.
 Giving must follow the divine model in Exodus (Ex 16:18-20).